 A Timeband Framework for Modelling Real-Time Systems

 Complex real-time systems must integrate physical processes with digital control, human operation and organisational structures.
 New scientific foundations are required for specifying, designing and implementing these systems.
 One key challenge is to cope with the wide range of time scales and dynamics inherent in such systems.
 To exploit the unique properties of time, with the aim of producing more dependable cyber-physical systems, it is desirable to explicitly identify distinct time bands in which the system is situated.
-Such a framework enables the temporal properties and associated dynamic behaviour of existing systems to be described and the requirements for new or modified systems to be specified.
+Such a framework enables the temporal properties and associated dynamic behavior of existing systems to be described and the requirements for new or modified systems to be specified.
 A system model based on a finite set of distinct time bands, and rely/guarantee conditions is motivated and developed in this talk.

 Professor Alan Burns is a member of the Department of Computer Science, University of York, U.K. His research interests cover a number of aspects of real-time systems including the assessment of languages for use in the real-time domain, distributed operating systems, the formal specification of scheduling algorithms and implementation strategies, and the design of dependable user interfaces to real-time applications.
 Professor Burns has authored/co-authored 500 papers/reports and books.
 Most of these are in the real-time area.
 His teaching activities include courses in Operating Systems and Real-time Systems.
 In 2009 Professor Burns was elected a Fellow of the Royal Academy of Engineering.
 In 2012 he was elected a Fellow of the IEEE.